calebcapoccia/faleproxy/README.md

 - For HW8, this took me approximately 2.5 hours to complete
 - The HW9 portion took me approximately 1.5 hours to complete
+- One bug is that on Vercel the CSS does not display properly like it does on the local version of this app.

 ## Features